 What is the timeline for carrying out the project activities and requested funds?

 6. Program Evaluation - 500 character limit

 Who will define success of the project?

 How will you know if you are successful?

-now will you know it you are successful:

 I certify that, to the best of my knowledge and belief, all information contained in this application is correct and complete; that, if approved, programs/services will be conducted according to the application.
 I also understand that I will be required to enter into agreement with the City of Bloomington to perform the programs and services agreed upon.
-A

-sample of the City's required terms and conditions is available upon request.
+A sample of the City's required terms and conditions is available upon request.
 The applicant agency has authorized me, as its representative, to give these assurances and to file this application.

-Signature